KBNLresearch/omSipCreator/doc/sip-spec.md

 - `@ID="digiprovMD_x"`

 Here, *x* is an index.
-The index is linked to the METS *structMap* element that represents the carrier as a whole.
+The value of `@ID` is linked to the METS *structMap* element that represents the carrier as a whole.

 The *digiprovMD* element contains a METS *mdWrap* element with the following attributes: